 This should spark your interest: Winnipeg has among the lowest rates for hydroelectricity in North America as well as one of the most reliable electrical grids.
-Manitoba Hydro—a huge exporter of electricity to the United States—generates more than 97 per cent of its electricity from self-renewing water power, so its carbon footprint is minimal.
+Manitoba Hydro—a huge exporter of electricity to the United States—generates approximately 96 per cent of its electricity from self-renewing water power, so its carbon footprint is minimal.
 We’re also a significant centre of natural gas distribution and alternative energy development.

 Winnipeg’s environmental firms have substantial capabilities in waste management systems, water and wastewater treatment, and environmental impact assessments.
 In fact, the International Institute for Sustainable Development, with offices in Ottawa, New York and Geneva, is headquartered here.